maxfreu/SegmentationModels.jl/README.md

 ## ToDo
 - Add other segmentation architectures
-- Add option to change the number of input channels even for
+- Add option to change the number of input channels